-Trump to address US Coast Guard graduates amid controversy
+Amid controversy, Trump addresses US Coast Guard graduates

 - Trump has so far avoided talking about the controversy

-New London, Connecticut (CNN)President Donald Trump headed to New London, Connecticut, Wednesday to headline the United States Coast Guard Academy amid swirling controversy in Washington over his presidency.
+New London, Connecticut (CNN)President Donald Trump heralded graduates of the United States Coast Guard Academy in New London, Connecticut, Wednesday, amid swirling controversy in Washington over his presidency.

+"You have done amazing work and in the true Coast Guard fashion, you had fewer people and fewer resources, but you accomplished the objective and you did it with skill and with pride.
+And I would like to say, under budget and ahead of schedule. ...
+We are doing a lot of that," Trump said.

 Trump's White House is besieged by bipartisan questions about his alleged request to former FBI Director James Comey to halt an investigation into his former top national security aide.